 - Helps you combat boredom in sobriety by giving you something productive to do.

 - Allows you to start healing your brain.

-Depending on how often you exercise, the intensity, and what kind of healthy eating habits you adopt in sobriety, you are likely to lose some weight.
+Depending on how often you exercise, the intensity, and what kind of healthy eating habits you adopt in sobriety, you will likely lose some weight.

-Even if you don’t burn a ton of calories exercising, developing a new healthy habit will have ripple effects on your new sober lifestyle that will contribute to weight loss.
+Even if you don’t burn a ton of calories exercising, developing a new healthy habit will ripple effects on your new sober lifestyle and contribute to weight loss.